r0ji/mp3compress/README.md

-# MP3 Converter Script
+# MP3 Compress

-This is a Bash script that can be used to convert all mp3 files in a directory to a specified bitrate.
+This Bash script converts all mp3 files in a directory to a specified bitrate.
 The script uses ffmpeg's libmp3lame codec to perform the conversion.

 ## Usage